Dear Lord, today I go to war:

 —Excerpt of the 1943 “Draftee’s Prayer,” quoted in A People’s History of the United States

-Nearly one million high school students are entering college—even your Christian college—with an outlook of America as expressed in the above prayer—a prayer celebrated by Howard Zinn, self-identified historian, playwright, author, and communist.
-If any students missed his writings in high school, they will likely be required to read them in college.
+Nearly one million high school students are entering college—even your Christian college—with an outlook of America as expressed in the above prayer—a prayer celebrated by a celebrated academic.
+Howard Zinn (1922–2010) self-identified as a historian, playwright, author, and communist.
+If any students missed his writings in high school, they are likely required to read them in college.

 Howard Zinn taught history and political science for almost 30 years and wrote over 20 books.
-His best-selling is “a step toward a coherent new version of American History.”
-That’s the promotional blurb by The New York Times Book Review for A People’s History of the United States.
+His best-selling is “a Step toward a coherent new version of American History.”
+That’s the promotional blurb by The New York Times Book Review for A People’s History of the United States (1492–2001).

-This revised historical account received a prominent plug by Matt Damon, Zinn’s neighbor and disciple while growing up, in the 1997 movie Good Will Hunting, which helped to propel its popularity.
+Matt Damon, Zinn’s neighbor and disciple while growing up, plugged the book in the 1997 movie Good Will Hunting, which helped to propel its popularity.
 The Sopranos and The Simpsons also gave it a shout-out.

 Up to his death in 2010 at the age of 89, Zinn had one focused mission for this book and all of his writing: